QQuinn03/QQuinn03/README.md

 I started to learn python myself for several months.
 It was not easy because nothing made sense to me in the beginning, even a task of writing a loop to find the smallest number from a sequence took me a day to figure out.

 Now I am studying computer science as a graduate student.
-Motivation, the love for technology, perseverance, and hard work keeps me moving forward.
+The love for technology, perseverance, and hard work keep me moving forward.

 :email: Find me on:
 <p align="left">